 DAB+ is not new in the industry as it has a reach of over 500 million people across 40 countries in the world, and broadcasters in the US have already adopted HD Radio Standard for better audio quality.
 This is a standard for digital broadcasting that provides high-quality audio with the use of no data, as it is generally seen in regular radio apps that stream large amounts of data.

 On the launch of the device

 We are taking a proactive approach towards the fast-paced technological shift to digital broadcasting with DAB+ to deliver a new paradigm of experiences through the smartphone -said, Juno Cho, president and CEO of LG Electronics Mobile Communications.

-The smartphone features a big 5.7-inch display run by quad-core 1.2 GHz processor.
-Stylus 2 comes with 1.5GB of RAM, 1-watt speaker, and 13-MP rear camera.
+The smartphone features a big 5.7-inch display run by a quad-core 1.2 GHz processor.
+Stylus 2 comes with 1.5GB of RAM, a 1-watt speaker, and a 13-MP rear camera.
 The device is powered by 3,000mAh removable battery supported with 1280 X 720-pixel resolution to enjoy rich, multimedia content on the phone.